 Mechanism 2: POS-driven consumption math

 A reorder decision needs to know not just "what's on hand" but "how fast is it moving."
-For a small business with hundreds of SKUs, doing this in a spreadsheet is impossible.
-Doing it well — accounting for trend, seasonality, day-of-week effects, intermittent demand — is impossible by hand at any scale.
+For a small business with hundreds of SKUs, doing this in a spreadsheet is usually not maintainable.
+Doing it well — accounting for trend, seasonality, day-of-week effects, intermittent demand — is not realistic by hand for most operators.

 The math has three layers: